 - 24 hour supermarket (which can deliver to cottage) just over a mile away

-The cottage is mostly open plan inside.
-The hallway leads into the kitchen from the main entrance.
-There is no door between the kitchen and the living room.
+The cottage is open plan inside.
+The entrance leads into the kitchen and living area.
 The wide entrance to the living room is 92cms.
 The kitchen floor is tiled.
 The cooker’s oven controls are at the front of the ceramic hob.
-The bathroom is situate adjacent to the kitchen and has grab rails.
+The bathroom is situated adjacent to the kitchen and has grab rails.
 The door opens to a gap of 72cm.
-For more detailed accessibility information, please download the Bwthyn Y Saer Access Statement.
+For more detailed accessibility information, please email us for the Bwthyn Y Saer Access Statement.

 “A lovely snug and cosy cottage in a peaceful area.
 Perfect to ‘get away from it all’.
 Good access for Jo’s wheelchair.
 Warm and homely cottage.”